Northern Safari Circuit in Tanzania

 - Serengeti National Park is a well-known park because of the annual migration of over two million Wildebeest and approximately 200,000 Zebra.

-- Serengeti National Park is one of the world's most famous and important wildlife destinations.
-It is situated approximately 320 km northwest of Arusha and covers an area of 14,763 square km (5,700 square miles).
+- Serengeti National Park is situated approximately 320 km northwest of Arusha and covers an area of 14,763 square km (5,700 square miles).

 - Small rivers, lakes and swamps are scattered throughout.
 In the southeast rise the great volcanic massifs and craters of the Ngorongoro Highlands.

-- Serengeti National Park is part of the Serengeti ecosystem which is located in north Tanzania and extends to south-western Kenya.
+- Serengeti National Park is part of the Serengeti ecosystem.
 The Serengeti is considered one of the Seven Natural Wonders of Africa and one of the Ten Natural Travel Wonders of the World.